elianortega/mason_bricks/README.md

 </p>

 <p align="center">
-A collection of <a href="https://github.com/felangel/mason">mason</a> bricks to simplify you development experience.
+A collection of <a href="https://github.com/felangel/mason">mason</a> bricks to simplify the development experience.
 </p>

 ---